Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 (b) Cash and cash equivalents and Other Bank Balances

-ratings and financial institution counterparties with good market standing.
-Also, Company invests its
+and financial institution counterparties with good market standing.
+Also, Company invests its short term

-short-term surplus funds in bank fixed deposit, which carry no / low mark to market risks for short duration
+surplus funds in bank fixed deposit, which carry no / low mark to market risks for short duration therefore

-and long-term funding and liquidity management requirements.
-The Company manages liquidity risk by
+medium and long-term funding and liquidity management requirements.
+The Company manages

-maintaining adequate reserves, banking facilities and other borrowing facilities, by continuously monitoring
+liquidity risk by maintaining adequate reserves, banking facilities and other borrowing facilities, by

-changes in market prices.
-Market risk comprises three types of risk: currency risk, interest rate risk and other
+of changes in market prices.
+Market risk comprises three types of risk: currency risk, interest rate risk and

 The Company is exposed to currency risk on account of its operating and financing activities.
 The functional